Mars, Incorporated is a private, family-owned company with a strong values-based culture.

 Our business segments are very different, each putting strategies and resources in place to manage its specific impacts on people and the planet and to contribute to areas such as health and wellbeing.
 Our Corporate Reputation Steering Group coordinates these approaches across the business to ensure best practices are shared and that policy commitments are consistent.
-It is chaired by Paul S. Michaels and Grant F. Reid, Office of the President, Mars, Incorporated, and its members include the Vice Presidents of Corporate Affairs, People and Organization, and Supply, Research and Development and Procurement.
+It is chaired by Grant F. Reid, Office of the President, Mars, Incorporated, and its members include the Vice Presidents of Corporate Affairs, People and Organization, and Supply, Research and Development and Procurement.

 The Sustainability Leadership Team (SLT) agrees companywide strategy and policies related to sustainability.
 Its membership consists of the Chief Sustainability Officer, senior functional heads from manufacturing, procurement, sales, marketing, corporate affairs, and science, and a senior representative of each business segment.
 A Sustainability Working Group, chaired by the Chief Sustainability Officer, supports the SLT and is comprised of corporate-level sustainability directors plus representatives from each segment.
 Its role is to develop policies and practices for approval by the SLT, with input from advisory groups that develop strategies for specific issues, such as product packaging and eco-labeling.